RoboGobo: Season 2 (2026)

+Risky & Royale's Christmas Wish: Pupsicle's Snow Globe:

 Production

 Development

 RoboGobo was created by Chris Gilligan, who conceived the idea while his children were young.
 During bedtime, the family would use props from the bedroom to create scenes and tell stories, some of which featured a rabbit wearing a cybersuit and battling dinosaurs on a volcanic planet.
 The series was developed by Matt Hoverman and produced by Alexander Lentjes and Nayanshi Shaw, with supervising producers Gillian Higgins and Lorraine Morgan.
 Michael J. Smith and Declan Doyle, known for Dee & Friends in Oz, serve as supervising directors, while production services and animation are handled by Brown Bag Films.
 RoboGobo was officially announced as part of Disney Junior's lineup during the Disney Junior Fun Fest event at Disney California Adventure on April 29, 2022.
 The voice cast was subsequently announced on August 18, 2023.

 Release

 RoboGobo premiered on Disney Jr. in the United States on January 17, 2025.
 The series was later released on DisneyNow.
 It was subsequently made available for streaming on Disney+ on April 1, 2025.